stashed/docs/docs/guides/latest/advanced-use-case/pause-backup.md

+---
+title: Pause Backup | Stash
+description: An step by step guide on how to pause a scheduled backup in Stash.
+menu:
+  product_stash_0.8.3:
+    identifier: advance-use-case-pause-backup
+    name: Pause Backup
+    parent: advance-use-case
+    weight: 20
+product_name: stash
+menu_name: product_stash_0.8.3
+section_menu_id: guides
+---

 # Pause Backup

-This guide will show you how to stop Stash from taking backup volumes of a Kubernetes workload.
+Stash supports pausing backup temporarily.
+This guide will show you how to pause a scheduled backup in Stash.

 ## Before You Begin